 Bing Theatre is a traditional proscenium house hosting both theatrical and musical performances, including those given by the USC Thornton Opera.
 It is equipped with a fly system, trap doors, and an orchestra pit.
 Opened in 1976, the theater was upgraded in 2001 with a new lobby and seats.
 In the summer of 2005, the proscenium was modified to improve acoustics in the theater.
 The Bing Theatre is owned and operated by the USC School of Dramatic Arts.

-Formerly a television soundstage, Carson Center features performances from the Jazz Studies, Studio Guitar, and Popular Music programs, including student recitals, ensemble concerts, and showcase events.
+Carson Soundstage features performances from the Jazz Studies, Studio Guitar, and Popular Music programs, including student recitals, ensemble concerts, and showcase events.
 The new hall is also the home of the weekly Popular Music Forum, which has hosted luminaries ranging from Randy Newman to Chaka Kahn.
 Show on Map >